Review Your Spending

-How often do you take the time to assess your spending habits?
-Do you review your debit and credit card transactions every month?
-If you aren’t, and you’re looking for ways to cut back on your spending in an effort to build your savings, you may want to consider making it part of your monthly routine.
-When you do, you’ll start to identify what areas you can cut out.
+How often do you take the time to study your spending habits?
+Do you look at your debit and credit card transactions every month?
+If you aren’t, and you’re looking for ways to cut back on your spending in an effort to save money, you may want to consider making it part of your monthly routine.
+When you do, you’ll start to identify areas you can cut out.

-Go through your list of subscriptions–if you don’t have a list, take the time to make one–to see exactly what you’re paying for, whether it be subscriptions to software, streaming, or online services.
+Go through your list of subscriptions–if you don’t have a list, take the time to make one–to review exactly what you’re spending on these subscriptions, whether it be for software, streaming, or online services.
 Ask yourself which ones you can eliminate, then cancel them on the spot.
-This could save you hundreds of dollars each year.
+Performing this review could save you hundreds of dollars each year.

 Meal-prepping is a great way to stick to healthy eating or follow a specific diet, but it can also help you stick to your budget.
 There are even “budget-friendly prep plans” available that help you spend less at the grocery store.
 The more food you can prepare at home, the better off your food budget will be.
 If you’re aiming to hit major financial goals this year, going homemade is one of the simplest ways to cut back without making drastic sacrifices.